mui/mui-x/docs/data/date-pickers/migration-lab/migration-lab.md

 ### 3. Handle breaking changes introduced in alpha

+During the migration from `@mui/lab` to MUI X, we've focused on enhancing stability and developer experience.
+Some APIs were improved to be more coherent and customizable.

+Please check the complete list of the API changes before migrating from `@mui/x-date-pickers` 5.0.0-alpha.0 to the last v5.0.0.

 #### Props renaming

 The `disableCloseOnSelect` prop has been replaced by a new `closeOnSelect` prop which has the opposite behavior.